noah-nuebling/github-actions-test/Readme.md

 - Mac Mouse Fix is free for 30 days and it costs $1.99 to own.
 - Days on which you don't use Mac Mouse Fix won't use up your free days.
 - You can pay in a few clicks from inside the app using Apple Pay, PayPal, and more.
+	- Or buy it here
+- in China and Russia there's a different payment provider (does anybody care??)

 ## Questions

+**Native on Apple Silicon?**

+Yes.

+(Lots of apps advertise with this but it's kind of an "of course" thing.
+This should also probs be under features or sth not questions?)

 **Does Mac Mouse Fix track my information?**